N.Korea fires salvo of missiles, including ICBM, hours after Biden leaves Asia | Law-Order

 N.Korea fires salvo of missiles, including ICBM, hours after Biden leaves Asia

-North Korea fired three missiles, including one thought to be an intercontinental ballistic missile (ICBM) on Wednesday, after U.S. President Joe Biden left Asia following a trip in which he agreed to new measures to deter the nuclear-armed state.
+In a phone call with U.S. Secretary of Defense Lloyd Austin, South Korea's defence chief called for deploying American strategic assets and both sides agreed to reinforce U.S. extended deterrence to counter the North's provocations, Seoul's defence ministry said.
+"Our military's show of force was intended to highlight our resolve to firmly respond to any North Korean provocations, including an ICBM launch, and our overwhelming capability and readiness to conduct a surgical strike on the origin of the provocation," South Korea's Joint Chiefs of Staff (JCS) said in a statement.

-North Korea fired three missiles, including one thought to be an intercontinental ballistic missile (ICBM) on Wednesday, after U.S. President Joe Biden left Asia following a trip in which he agreed to new measures to deter the nuclear-armed state.
-South Korea's Joint Chiefs of Staff (JCS) said the three missiles were fired in less than an hour from the Sunan area of the North's capital, Pyongyang, where its international airport has become a hub of missile tests.
+North Korea fired three missiles, including one thought to be its largest intercontinental ballistic missile on Wednesday after U.S. President Joe Biden ended an Asia trip in which he agreed to new measures to deter the nuclear-armed state.
+South Korea's deputy national security advisor, Kim Tae-Hyo, said that the North also appeared to have conducted "multiple experiments" with a detonation device in preparation for its seventh nuclear test, but that the test is unlikely to occur "in the coming days but afterward."

-The first missile launched on Wednesday appeared to be an ICBM, while a second unidentified missile appears to have failed mid-flight, the JCS said.
-The third missile was a short-range ballistic missile (SRBM), it said.
 In response, the United States and South Korea held combined live-fire drills, including surface-to-surface missile tests involving the Army Tactical Missile System (ATACMS) of the U.S. and the South's Hyunmoo-2 SRBM, both militaries said.

-"We call on the DPRK to refrain from further provocations and engage in sustained and substantive dialogue," a State Department spokesperson said, using the initials of North Korea's official name.
-SHOW OF FORCE
+In a phone call with U.S. Secretary of Defense Lloyd Austin, South Korea's defense chief called for deploying American strategic assets and both sides agreed to reinforce U.S. extended deterrence to counter the North's provocations, Seoul's defense ministry said.

-Pyongyang resumed ICBM testing in late March, ending its self-imposed 2017 moratorium on long-range missile and nuclear testing, amid stalled denuclearisation talks with Washington.
+South Korea had described Pyongyang's Hwasong-17 test in March as a failure, and the launch ended its self-imposed 2017 moratorium on a long-range missile and nuclear testing amid stalled denuclearisation talks with Washington.
 In Wednesday's test, the suspected ICBM flew 360 km (223.7 miles) to a maximum altitude of 540 km, while the SRBM flew 760 km to a maximum altitude of 60 km, the JCS said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)